JonasCz/HttpTool/README.md

 ##What is it ?

-It's a tool which allows you to create custom HTTP requests, allows easy edition of the URL & its query parameters, allows the addition of custom request headers and request body content, and allows viewing of the response, manipulation (Such as extracting content from HTML with a Jquery-Style CSS selector or a regex,), either as HTML, raw text, or code, a well as saving to file. **Note that it's woefully incomplete, and most stuff does not work yet.**
+It's a tool which allows you to create custom HTTP requests, allows easy edition of the URL & its query parameters, allows the addition of custom request headers and request body content, and allows viewing of the response, manipulation (Such as extracting content from HTML with a JQuery-Style CSS selector or a regex,), either as HTML, raw text, or code, a well as saving to file. **Note that it's woefully incomplete, and most stuff does not work yet.**

 ##What's it for ?

 You can:

-* Build and test web scrapers, as it let's you download HTML pages and run CSS selectors or regexes on them.
+* Build and test web scrapers, as it lets you download HTML pages and run CSS selectors or regexes on them.

 * Test REST APIs

+* View the source HTML of webpages, JavaScript, and CSS files - there's a code formatter / prettyprinter built in (based on Google code prettify), as well a deminifier (both not really complete or working yet though)

+* Automate things, such as logging into a website and fetching a specific piece of information.

-* A ton of other stuff, whatever you an think of :-)
+* A ton of other stuff, whatever you can think of :-)

 ## Features